- GDP (PPP):

 - $9,175 per capita

 - FDI Inflow:

-The Philippines’ economic freedom score is 62.2, making its economy the 76th freest in the 2015 Index.
-Its score has increased by 2.1 points since last year, with notable improvements in financial freedom, freedom from corruption, and labor freedom outweighing declines in business freedom and the management of public spending.
-The Philippines ranks 13th out of 42 countries in the Asia–Pacific region, and its overall score is above the world and regional averages.
+The Philippines’ economic freedom score is 59.3, making its economy the 89th freest in the 2023 Index.
+Its score is 1.8 points lower than last year.
+The Philippines ranks 18th out of 39 countries in the Asia–Pacific region, and its overall score is approximately the world average.